 Congratulations and welcome.
 All three are first time council members.

-The Kubuntu Council is the leadership body of Kubuntu.
-Members of the council are expected to be active in Kubuntu.
+The Kubuntu Council is the governing body of Kubuntu.
 The Kubuntu Council has three primary roles:

 - Approve development plans for future Kubuntu releases